 I’m willing to bet that you, like me, have functioning limbs!
 If so, there are a plethora of activities, both indoor and outdoor, you can partake in for no cost at all!
 You can open that door and run out!
 You can run down your street, and then run down your neighbors street, and so on and so forth.
 You could also do sit-ups, push-ups, jumping jacks, or any other physical activity you can dream up!

-Before I even cancelled the gym membership, I started doing mommy and me yoga at home with my little girl.
+Before I even canceled the gym membership, I started doing mommy and me yoga at home with my little girl.
 Not only was this a great exercise, but it also strengthened our bond and was a ton of fun.
 Don’t believe me?
-Try doing downward-facing dog with a 5-year old!
+Try doing the downward-facing dog with a 5-year old!
 Check out the post I wrote about it here!

 One of the best exercise tools you have at your disposal is likely your Internet connection.
 You read that right!
 I couldn’t believe the amount of information and free exercise videos that are available online.
 How do you think Mini and I do our little yoga routines?
 Thank you, Internet!